CHILD PROTECTION POLICY OF ATHENRY ASSOCIATION FOOTBALL CLUB

-By following correct procedures you are protecting yourself and the Athenry Soccer Club.
+By following correct procedures you are protecting yourself and the Athenry Association Football Club.

 If any member of the coaching staff at any stage has concerns for their own safety, especially owing to having made a referral, they should immediately involve the designated person who will promptly involve the F.A.I., Social Services, and if deemed necessary the Police.

 Any person, who suspects that a child is being abused, or is at risk of abuse, has a responsibility to report their concerns to the Health Board or Gardai.